Close

 Teaching

-I am fortunate to have ccollaborated with colleagues from many institutions in East Africa over the last 25 years.
-As one of the original co-investigators in the ALPHA network (from 2005) I am proud of the collaborative analysis workshops that have been developed, which have given many researchers the ability to go onto further studies and research.
-These Alpha workshops are intensely practical and have influenced the way I think about the teaching of statistics.
-Following the death of Basia Zaba in 2018, we are determined to maintain the Alpha network to enable better understanding of the population impacts of HIV in Africa.
+I am fortunate to have collaborated with colleagues from many institutions in East Africa over the last 25 years.
+As one of the original co-investigators in the ALPHA network (from 2005) I am proud of the collaborative analysis workshops that have been developed.
+I have been influenced by the intense and practical Alpha workshops, which have influenced the way I think about the teaching of statistics.

 Research